-On February 14, 2019, the Honorable William Alsup of the United States District Court for the Northern District of California appointed Cohen Milstein Co-Interim Class Counsel in Carla Echavarria v.
-Facebook, Inc., a putative nationwide class action against Facebook for breach of personal data.
-According to Facebook, the data breach was the result of a software vulnerability that existed for over a year (July 2017 – September 2018).
-Facebook announced the breach on September 28, 2018.
+On February 14, 2019, the Honorable William Alsup of the United States District Court for the Northern District of California appointed Cohen Milstein Co-Interim Class Counsel in this putative nationwide databreach class action against Facebook for its failure to protect its customers from a breach of personal data.

 On October 29, 2018, Cohen Milstein and co-counsel filed a putative nationwide class action against Facebook for breach of personal data.
 The case was named: Angeles Meneses v.
 Facebook, Case No. 3:18-cv-6583, U.S. District Court, Northern District of California, San Francisco Division.

 On September 28, 2018, Facebook announced that the personal information of approximately 30 million users may have been compromised in a breach of Facebook’s computer network.
 According to Facebook, names and contact information for 15 million users were stolen, while another 14 million users had additional profile details taken, such as their recent search history, gender, educational background, geolocation data, birth dates, and lists of people and pages they follow.

 Facebook began to notify those impacted on or about October 12, 2018.